Teqwon-Norman/Teqwon-Norman/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on creating a stock trading bot.
 - 🌱 I’m currently learning C++.
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with React.
 - 💬 Ask me about stocks related questions.
-- 📫 How to reach me: https://www.linkedin.com/in/teqwon/
+- 📫 How to reach me: linkedin.com/in/teqwon/
 - ⚡ Fun fact: I study economics on my free time.